ajrofe12/shiny-app-project/README.md

 - Combined low/medium/high datasets
 - Removed constant and near-zero variance variables
 - Converted categorical variables to factors
-- Cleaned occupant values
+- Cleaned invalid occupant values
-- Extracted date & time from timestamp
+- Extracted date and time from timestamp
 - Removed irrelevant identifiers
+- Applied correlation filtering

 ### **Modeling**
-A **Random Forest** classifier was trained on an 80/20 split.
+A **Random Forest** classifier was trained using an 80/20 split.

-Saved model outputs include:
+Saved model outputs used by the app:
 - `rf_predictions.csv`
 - `rf_conf_matrix.RData`
 - `rf_accuracy.rds`
 - `data_sample_filtered.csv`

-*Note: The trained Random Forest model (`rf_model.rds`) is not included due to GitHub’s file-size limit.

 ---

 ## **Shiny App Structure**

-The application consists of **three main tabs**, each showing different parts of the analysis pipeline.
+The application consists of **three interactive tabs**, each representing a step in the analysis process.

 ---

 ### **1. Dataset Preview**
-Allows users to:
-- Specify the number of rows to display
+- User chooses number of rows to display
-- View the cleaned modeling dataset using a dynamic data table
+- Shows the cleaned modeling dataset

-Provides transparency into preprocessing steps and the final features used for modeling.
+- Provides transparency into preprocessing

 ---

 ### **2. Variable Importance**
-Displays the top variables contributing to the Random Forest model.

-- Renders a bar chart of variable importances
-- Uses `vip` and `ggplot2`
-- Highlights the most influential predictors of energy usage level
+- Displays the top predictors of energy usage level

-This helps users understand the model’s behavior and interpretability.
+- Uses `vip` + `ggplot2`
+- Helps interpret the Random Forest model

 ---